 As a precautionary measure and especially if you want to keep your files, we suggest recovering your data using recovery software before attempting the following methods.

-With File Explorer
+Option A: With File Explorer

 - Launch Windows Explorer.
 Locate the RAW hard drive, right-click on it, and select “Format”.